GuruCharan94/aliquam/README.md

-# My Personal Blog powered by Jekyll and Github Pages.
+# A blog powered by Jekyll and Github Pages.

+Contains Dummy Text Only.. :)

 This repository is a fork of the excellent work of [Dennis Grinch](https://github.com/grrinchas/aliquam) and later customized to suit my needs.